 The health care law provides several new benefits to all Americans.
-Many of the benefits in the health care law are particularly important for lesbian, gay, bisexual and transgender (LGBT) Americans.
+Many of the benefits in the health care law are particularly important to lesbian, gay, bisexual and transgender (LGBT) Americans.
 By understanding what’s in the law, you can make better health care choices for you and your family.

-Makes it easier to get health insurance
+Creates a new way to get health insurance

 - The health care law makes new coverage options available to Americans.
 This includes people without access to coverage through a spouse, domestic partner or employer.

-- Health insurance companies can no longer deny you health coverage because of a preexisting medical condition, such as cancer or HIV/AIDS.
+- Health insurance companies can no longer deny you health coverage because of a preexisting medical condition, such as cancer, HIV or AIDS.

 - New protections are also in place to limit excessive premium increases.

-- If you have Medicare, you’ll qualify for an annual wellness visit, mammograms, and other screenings for certain cancers and diabetes – at no additional cost to you.
+- If you have Medicare, you’ll qualify for an annual wellness visit, mammograms and other screenings for certain cancers and diabetes—at no additional cost to you.

 - If your plan covers dependents, you can now include them on your insurance policy until they turn 26.